vsoch/proposal-jekyll/README.md

 2. Make changes to the _config.yaml and templates in [docs](docs)
 3. Push to your branch and run the create-pages workflow
 4. Turn on GitHub pages in your settings
+5. Add a proposal via PR, and merge when it's done!

 ## Usage